CIS565-Fall-2014/Project3-Pathtracer/README.md

 ### Noise (slow to converge)
 ![alt tag](https://raw.githubusercontent.com/JivingTechnostic/Project3-Pathtracer/master/windows/Project3-Pathtracer/Project3-Pathtracer/iter_comparison.bmp)
 * 20, 200, and 2000 iterations of the raytrace with depth of 7.
 This one I'm not sure about.
 It could be a matter of simply allowing the rays to be more variable, but ultimately the images appear much more spotty than they should be, even after a reasonable number of iterations.
+Making the light larger might solve the problem, but I'm not sure that's the right solution.

 ### Clipping issues
 ![alt tag](https://raw.githubusercontent.com/JivingTechnostic/Project3-Pathtracer/master/windows/Project3-Pathtracer/Project3-Pathtracer/scene2.0.bmp)